plamyaa/movies-app-ts/README.md

 ## What is the project about:
 This is a small movie search application with the ability to filter and search like in Tinder.
 ## Stack:
-JavaScript, ES6+, React.js, Redux, Router
+TypeScript, ES6+, React.js, Redux, RTK, Router, MUI
-BEM, Flex/Grid Layout
 ## Launch of the project:
 <code>npm install</code> - install all modules
 <code>npm run start</code> - launches a site for development